Grants to pay off student loans

 Grants and student loan forgiveness programs aren’t too hard to find—you just need to know where to look.

 Check within your industry of choice.
 There may be state- or federal-based programs that offer student loan forgiveness to people who do the jobs that you do.
-You may need to work in high-needs areas to get the grants, but it’s worth taking a look.
+You may need to work in high-needs areas be eligible for the grants, but it’s worth taking a look.

 Ask your employer.
 Some companies have grants, scholarships, and student loan forgiveness benefits for employees—you should definitely take advantage of them if they’re available to you.